Master of Science (Petroleum Geoscience)

 Assessment includes coursework, fieldwork, research project and examinations.

-The Australian School of Petroleum and Energy Resources (ASPER) is highly regarded within the Asia-Pacific as one of the better institutions of learning when it comes to educating people in preparation for a career within the energy extraction and production industry.
-Given my pursuit of a career in petroleum geoscience, it was a near necessity to pursue a postgraduate degree with a strong focus on the industry and the ASPER was that place.
+Given my pursuit of a career in petroleum geoscience, it was a necessity to pursue study with a strong focus on the industry and the ASPER was that place.

 The University of Adelaide is committed to regular reviews of the courses and programs it offers to students.
 The University of Adelaide therefore reserves the right to discontinue or vary programs and courses without notice.
 Please read the important information contained in the disclaimer.